MSkalai1998/bhuvithedataguy.github.io/_posts/2021-08-03-integrate-debezium-and-sink-connectors-with-aws-glue-schema-registry.md

 * Here Im using the `key.converter` as `StringConverter`.
 I tried to use Avo and JSON directly there, but it was giving some errors and creating the schema 2 times.
 1st with the Key and 2nd time with the value(Kafka records are in the key-value pair format).
 * If you already deployed a connecter and using the Avro format, then re-deploy the connecter with JSON format will give the error, so you need to delete the Schema from the schema registry.
+* You can do more customizations like setting a description, buffer, TTL to cache the schema in the connector and etc. You can get all those flags [Here](https://github.com/awslabs/aws-glue-schema-registry/blob/master/common/src/main/java/com/amazonaws/services/schemaregistry/utils/AWSSchemaRegistryConstants.java#L20)